 After we had a chance to meet these two great musicians and have our pictures taken with them, we were ushered to the swag area where we were given a bonus gift–a limited edition numbered poster especially created for the concert in Ponte Vedra.
 It features a reproduction of the famous, iconic “Bowie Mugshot” from his arrest in Rochester, NY in 1976.
 I had it framed within hours of returning home and will treasure it always.

 The show–here’s where it becomes REALLY difficult to find the words.
 Trying not to sound cliched by utilizing tired, over-used adjectives, and failing miserably– the performance was outstanding, fantastic, awe-inspiring, emotional, energizing, breathtaking, magnificent…it was everything the 300 or so in attendance could ever hope for it to be.
 I loved the fact that the venue was small and intimate.
-Because there were only a few seats placed along the walls, most of the group was up on their feet and dancing the entire time.
+Because there were only a few seats placed along the walls, most of the group was up on their feet and dancing in front of the stage the entire time.
 I know I was–days later I can still feel the soreness–but it was so well worth it.

 I have blogged before about how David Bowie saved my life.
 As trite and banal as that sounds, it’s the truth.
 To hear Garson, Rojas, Slick, Sexton, Fowler, et al perform the music that shaped my world over 40 years ago, and that still helps me to get through each day, was absolutely exhilarating.
 Bernard Fowler and Corey Glover did extreme justice to the songs they sang by making them their own and not trying to copy/imitate Bowie.
 Charlie Sexton and Earl Slick absolutely killed the guitar solos with Sexton’s added bonus of his beautiful and impassioned singing on several of the night’s songs.
-Lee John and Carmine Rojas were phenomenal in bringing their rhythm and bass expertise into each and every piece, along with the brother/sister team (and guest percussionist who joined later in the performance).
+Lee John and Carmine Rojas were phenomenal in bringing their rhythm and bass expertise into each and every piece, along with Naia and Imani (and a guest percussionist who joined later in the performance).

 And Mike Garson…what can be adequately stated about his obvious love of Bowie, his poignant anecdotes, his killer piano performances?
 I mean, seriously, this is the man who gave us the masterpiece piano solo in 1974’s “Aladdin Sane” that blew even Bowie away.
 Because of Mike’s genuine love of his friend, mentor, fellow musician, and maestro, we have the privilege of hearing Bowie’s music performed live in a way that I know is making Mr. Bowie himself smile, laugh, and dance up in heaven.